 Step 3: Establish your budget

-Every company has limits, and digital marketing works at many budget levels.
+Every company has some limits or constraints, and digital marketing works at many budget levels.

 Step 4: Select your digital marketing channels